-Total toxicity of the

-Ammonia Copper Zinc TWW with seawater mixture (TTM)
+Ammonia (μg/L) Copper (μg/L) Zinc (μg/L) TWW with seawater mixture (T ity of the

+TM)

-1.5 0.08 0.15 1:521 0.34
+1.5 0.08 0.15 1:270 0.37

-- Background concentrations for copper and zinc from McAlpine et al. (2005); Perth marine waters (99.
+Background concentrations for copper and zinc from McAlpine et al. (2005); Perth marine waters (99.
 19; Table 12).
-Surface background concentration for ammonia calculated as the average surface concentration of the five reference sites (WQR1-WQR5); where this value was less than the limit of reporting (LoR), half the LoR was used in calculations. - 2.
-TMM = [ammonia]/guideline + [copper]/guideline + [zinc]/guideline.
+Surface 1. background concentration for ammonia calculated as the average surface concentration of the five reference sites (WQR1-WQR5); where this value was less than the limit of reporting (LoR), half the LoR was used in calculations.

+2. TTM = [ammonia]/guideline + [copper]/guideline + [zinc]/guideline.

-Water quality monitoring - receiving environment
+3 Water quality monitoring - receiving environment

-Water Corporation (2012) requires the assessment for indicators of nutrient enrichment and physico-chemical stress in receiving waters.
+Water Corporation (2012) requires the assessment for indicators of nutrient enrichment and physicochemical stress in receiving waters.
 Indicators of nutrient enrichment that were measured in receiving waters to assess marine water quality are:

-- Surface chlorophyll-a
+- surface chlorophyll-a

-- Phytoplankton biomass
+- phytoplankton biomass

-- Light attenuation coefficient (LAC)
+- light attenuation coefficient (LAC)

-- Periphyton
+- periphyton

-- · Seagrass shoot density.
+- seagrass shoot density

-Dissolved oxygen (DO) was measured and is the primary indicator of physico-chemical stress.
+Dissolved oxygen (DO) was also measured and is the primary indicator of physico-chemical stress.

 Sampling procedures were followed at compliance monitoring, plume tracking, periphyton monitoring and seagrass health sites over the summer monitoring period (Appendix B).
-Nutrients, phytoplankton biomass, light attenuation and the physico-chemical stressor DO were monitored during three separate surveys on 16 January, 6 February and 19 March 2019, along a down-current gradient away from the diffuser (Appendix B).
-Periphyton was monitored using collector plates deployed from 17 January to 15 February 2019 (Appendix B).
-Seagrass health was monitored through measuring shoot density on 17 and 18 January 2019 (Appendix B).
+Nutrients, phytoplankton biomass, light attenuation and the physico-chemical stressor DO were monitored during three separate surveys on 20 January, 16 February and 16 March 2022, along a down-current gradient away from the diffuser (Appendix B).
+Periphyton was monitored using collector plates deployed from 18 January 2022 to 17 February 2022 (Appendix B).
+Seagrass health was monitored through measuring shoot density on 17 and 18 January and 18 and 19 February 2022.